MateuoT/MateuoT/README.md

 - 👋 Hi, I’m Mateusz Tarka
 - 👀 I’m interested in books, fabular games and phisical activity
-- 📚 I’m currently learning HTML CSS JAVASCRIPT
+- 📚 I’m currently learning PYTHON

 <!---
 MateuoT/MateuoT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.